cccbauer/MURFI-user-manual/murfi-setup.md

 Otherwise please fill out [this form](https://github.com/cccbauer/MURFI-user-manual/blob/main/C2P_Request_template_SiemensMR_updated.docx) and send to Chang, Yulin <yulin.chang@siemens-healthineers.com>

-# MURFI System Requirements

-We recomend a laptop that has characteristics simmilar to this [Dell](https://www.dell.com/en-us/shop/dell-computer-laptops/alienware-m18-r2-gaming-laptop/spd/alienware-m18-r2-laptop/#customization-anchor)
-This is mainly to process the Masks for feedback in a quick, less than 10 minutes time and you can do localization and neurofeedback at the same time.
 # Direct TCP/IP communication

 To enable direct TCP/IP communication between the scanner, MURFI software and the presentation Psychopy computer please setup a local network following the diagram below with following IP adresses: